You are here: Home page > Electricity and electronics > RCD circuit breakers

 Why do we need RCDs?

-Figures vary from year to year, but US government statistics reveal that electrocution is one of the top five causes of death at work.
-It also kills and injures many people at home.
+Although there have been huge improvements in electrical safety since the 1970s, electrocution is still one of the top six causes of death at work.
+[1] It also kills and injures many people at home.
 According to the American Burn Association (cited by the British Medical Journal), electrical accidents cause several hundred deaths and several thousand injuries each year in the United States alone.

 How and why do people get elecrocuted?
 Essentially, because they accidentally touch high-voltage equipment or because an electrical appliance fails in such a way that its exposed metal parts temporarily become "live" and dangerous.
 Many electrical appliances have fuses to protect against excessive currents, but they don't help in this sort of situation: even small currents can kill (a tenth of an amp is quoted as a typically fatal amount).
 [2] Some appliances also have "earth" or "ground" cables to protect us when live cables touch things they shouldn't.
 The earth or ground isn't part of the normal power carrying circuit: it's just a spare cable, attached to the exposed metal parts of an appliance, connected eventually to the earth through your household wiring through a metal spike or water pipe that enters the ground outside your home.
 The basic idea is that if the live cable fails and touches something like the metal outer case of a toaster, the ground cable carries the current safely away.
 But what if the earth/ground cable fails as well—if you cut through it, for example?
 That's where RCDs and GFIs come to our rescue.